ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 todo:Website on mobile did not show ports:done todo prevent abuse use of botchat and voice search todo:should add dead letter to admin dashboard
-todo: i see 52.1% memory used and same time 3.73gib available
+todo: i see 52.1% memory used and same time 3.73gib available and always 3.37 even memory changed todo:add admin dahsboard for dlq managment

 todo:grafana dashboards: